WoMeijerPhD/360-tangible-artifacts/README.md

 ## Features

+- [ ] Based on on-going research (will not be checked off for a while)
 - [ ] Provide guidelines for selecting a type of artifact
-- [ ] Create a flat artifact
+- [ ] Tool to create a flat artifact
-- [X] Create a sphere-ish artifact
+- [X] Tool to create a sphere-ish artifact
-- [X] Download the artifact as a PDF
+- [ ] Provide example artifacts
-- [ ] Provide a bunch of different artifacts
+- [ ] Document the concept of conventions for tangible artifacts
 - [ ] Support the creation of a bunch of different conventions

 ## Supporting Technologies